syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/VS2019-Extensions/download-and-installation.md

 1. Open the Visual Studio 2019.

+    N>  In Visual Studio 2017 or lower, go to Tools -> Extensions and Updates

 2. Navigate to **Extension ->Manage Extensions** and open the Manage Extensions.

 3. On the left, click the **Online** tab and type **"Syncfusion Windows"** in the **search box**.